asbudik/micro_blog_group_repo/README.md

 *  "git pull" to synchronize master with github
 *  "git checkout feature" to go back to feature
 *  "git rebase master" to synchronize feature with the master.

-/// disregard text below, to be edited/deleted

-work in your own feature branch!

-git add -A
-git commit -m “”
-git checkout MASTER
-git pull (updates MASTER, not FEATURE) git checkout FEATURE git rebase master (will pull in MASTER changes and also put their new FEATURE branch on top of the MASTER head.)